 Here are some things that you absolutely must not do when housetraining your puppy.

 - Never punish your puppy if he has an accident.
 That will make your puppy upset and afraid of you, and you could only end up making the problem worse.
+It can also cause them to pee at your feet, and become more nervous.

 - If you find your puppy doing the dirty deed, clap loud or say “Hey!” in a stern voice.
 That will let your puppy know that he’s done something unacceptable.
 Take your puppy outside immediately to finish, and then reward him with praise or a small treat.